 What Causes Catatonic Depression, And How Can It Be Treated?

 Some types of depression are so severe that they can put people into a stupor.
-If you have ever seen someone who is struggling from severe depression issues, then you should know just how difficult it can be.
+If you have ever seen someone struggling with severe depression issues, you should know just how difficult it can be.
 Depression has the potential to upend a person's life completely, and it can be very hard to get things back to normal.
 Even severe depression can be treated, but it will take a significant amount of effort and the help of dedicated medical professionals.

 What Is Catatonic Depression?

 As mentioned above, catatonic depression refers to a depressed individual entering a catatonic state.
 This catatonic state is characterized by someone remaining still or speechless for long periods of time.
-This isn't the only symptom that is related to this type of depression, but these two identifiers are what is unique about this catatonic state.
-Originally, catatonic depression was considered to be a unique disorder, but things have changed in the medical community.
+This isn't the only symptom related to this type of depression, but these two identifiers are unique about this catatonic state.
+Originally, catatonic depression was considered a unique disorder, but things have changed in the medical community.

 The Symptoms Of A Catatonic Depression State